Your Guide to Pensions

 Employers must ensure that eligible employees are active members of a pension within six weeks of them becoming eligible for automatic enrolment.
 If this has not been done, any missed contributions must be backdated.

-Failure to meet any requirements of the Pension Obligations Act will be treated as a breach of the automatic enrolment regulations and failure to comply with the various, ongoing obligations will be similarly penalised.
-Actions taken may be restricted to warning letters, but the Regulator has the power to issue fines and penalties.
-Deliberate non-compliance may result in criminal prosecution.
+Failure to meet any requirements of the Pension Obligations Act will be treated as a breach of the automatic enrolment regulations, and failure to comply with the various ongoing obligations will be similarly penalised.
+Actions taken may be restricted to warning letters, but the Regulator can issue fines and penalties.
+Deliberate non-compliance may result in a criminal prosecution.

 Re-enrolment

-Employers are not allowed to try and encourage employees to opt out of a pension scheme.
-This is known as 'inducement'.
-However, an employee is allowed to opt out of a pension scheme if they so wish.
+Employers are not allowed to try to encourage employees to opt out of a pension scheme, which is known as 'inducement'.
+However, employees are allowed to opt out of a pension scheme if they so wish.
 They will obviously lose out on valuable contributions from their employer and the Government.

-In addition, employees will usually be re-enrolled again every three years and in some cases on an immediate basis if an employee or the pension scheme meets certain criteria.
-If this happens and an employee still wishes to opt-out, they will need to complete the opt-out process again.
+In addition, employees will usually be re-enrolled every three years and, in some cases, immediately if they or the pension scheme meet certain criteria.
+If this happens and an employee still wishes to opt out, they will need to complete the opt-out process again.

 Accessing pension funds